Tya Language Specification

 receive a value of the required kind or raise a runtime error.
 The documented

-exceptions are formatting operations such as string interpolation and to_s(),
+exceptions are formatting operations such as string interpolation and to_string(),

 plus the exact operator cases listed below.